johanberntsson/PunyInform/README.md

   running Linux.

-* The [Parchment HTML Converter](https://iplayif.com/api/sitegen) can convert your z3, z5, or z8 file into an HTML file, making your game playable in a web browser.
+* The [Parchment HTML Converter](https://iplayif.com/api/sitegen) can convert your game file into an HTML file, making your game playable in a web browser.

 ## Games Using PunyInform